 Just as some music can improve your dog’s mood, other types of music can have a negative effect on them.

-One study by Deborah Wells showed that dogs who listened to loud, chaotic music like grunge or heavy metal displayed signs of agitation, stress, exhaustion, and anxiety.
+Dogs who listene to loud, chaotic music like grunge or heavy metal displayed signs of agitation, stress, exhaustion, and anxiety.

 Exposing your dog too long periods of music that causes him stress and anxiety can have a harmful effect on him and even cause aggression and depression.